 Most babies spit up, especially in the first few months—this is normal and due to the immaturity of their digestive tracts.
 However, if your baby repeatedly forcefully vomits or spits up a lot of her formula (a sign of excessive reflux), this may be cause for concern.

 If you’re switching your baby to infant formula from breast milk, expect the stools to smell and look different.
 But if the stools smell foul or are especially hard or loose, this could be a heads-up that allergies to infant formula are playing a part.
 Be sure to talk with the pediatrician in cases of blood in the stool or diarrhea that occurs several times a day for several days in a row.

 Babies who are allergic to infant formula may get fussy during or after their feedings and cry, squirm or show other signs of digestive discomfort.
 Crying incessantly, as with colic, may suggest your baby is feeling gassy or has abdominal pain.
 These may be normal, or they may be signs of an allergy to infant formula.
-If you are wondering whether your baby has a lactose intolerance (which is not the same as an allergy), know that the U.S. Department of Agriculture advises that lactose intolerance is extremely rare in babies.
+If you are wondering whether your baby has lactose intolerance (which is not the same as an allergy), know that the U.S. Department of Agriculture advises that lactose intolerance is extremely rare in babies.

 Regular gastric problems such as vomiting and diarrhea may prevent your baby’s growing as fast as he should.
 Failure to thrive is not normal and should be brought to a doctor’s attention immediately.